turkeracikgoz/Multifractality-analysis/README.md

 Step 2) Divide the $X(k)$ into $N_s = [N/s]$ non-overlapping segments with equal length s.
 If $N/s$ is not an integer, get rid of the remaining part and repeat the same procedure starting from end of the series.
 As a result, $2*N_s$ segments are obtained.

 Step 3) Calculate the local trend for each of the $2*N_s$ segments by a least-square fit of the series.
 It is basically a detrending procedure for deterministic trend.
+Then obtain the residuals of this fitting.

+Step 4) Determine the variance:
+$$ f^{2}$$

 References:
 Kantelhardt, J. W., Zschiegner, S. A., Koscielny-Bunde, E., Havlin, S., Bunde, A., & Stanley, H. E. (2002).
 Multifractal detrended fluctuation analysis of nonstationary time series.
 Physica A: Statistical Mechanics and its Applications, 316(1-4), 87-114.